StevPem/AllStarLink-Display/README.md

 # AllStarLink-Display
-The is a script I modified from one of the OLED examples to drive an OLED display on an AllStarLink node.
+The is a script I modified from one of the LUMA examples to drive an OLED display on an AllStarLink node.

 It cycles through the following:
 - ASL Logo